mlavergn/iexhrbug/README.md

 ## Details

-In IE11, when asynchronous HTTPS XMLHttpRequest responseText's length exceeds a threshold (~60MB < X < ~128MB), IE11 will throw the following exception:
+In IE11, when asynchronous HTTPS XMLHttpRequest responseText's length exceeds a threshold of ~9MB (9,600,000 bytes), IE11 will throw the following exception:

 ```text
   ERROR Error: Not enough storage is available to complete this operation.